Jurilz/esp32_wifi_lib/README.md

 This Library enables you to set WiFi credentials for an ESP32 Controller via a BLE connection.
 After an WiFi connection is established the BLE server is shut down.

-It also scans the available WiFi networks and publishes them via the ...
+It also scans the available WiFi networks and publishes them via the [Available Network Characteristics](###available-networks).

 ## Usage